Baker Montessori School: Admissions and neighborhoods served

 Baker Montessori School serves as the neighborhood elementary school for a section of Neartown, including the Cherryhurst main and addition subdivisions, a portion of the original Montrose subdivision, a portion of Hyde Park, Mandell Place, Park, Vermont Commons, WAMM, and Winlow Place, as well as most of Audubon Place and portions of Avondale, Lancaster Place, and North Montrose.
 The Driscoll at River Oaks and the Residences at La Colombe d'Or are zoned to Baker.

-In the event that a parent zoned to Baker is not interested in having his or her child educated in the Montessori style, the administration of Baker Montessori will assist the parent in selecting a different school.
+In the event that a parent zoned to Baker is not interested in having their child educated in the Montessori style, the administration of Baker Montessori will assist the parent in selecting a different school.
 Baker Montessori functions as a magnet school, and children from outside the Baker boundary who apply to Baker are selected on the basis of a lottery.